-Ryan Brunner joined Ropes & Gray in 2017 as an associate in the intellectual property litigation group with a wide-ranging practice.
-Ryan represents clients in a variety of intellectual property matters, including patent, trade secret, and false advertising disputes.
-His experience includes preparing for and conducting cross examination; pre-suit investigations; drafting pleadings, motions, and briefs; drafting written discovery requests and responses; managing document discovery and conducting meet-and-confers; preparing witnesses for depositions and trial; participating in hearings and oral argument; and cross-examining and defending witnesses at trial.
+Ryan Brunner is an associate in the intellectual property litigation group with a wide-ranging practice.
+Ryan represents clients in a variety of intellectual property matters, including patent, trade secret, false advertising, and contract disputes.
+His experience spans all stages of litigation, including pre-suit investigations; drafting pleadings and dispositive motions; managing document discovery and conducting meet-and-confers; preparing witnesses for depositions and trial; participating in hearings and oral argument; and cross-examining and defending witnesses at trial.

-Ryan also maintains a pro bono practice in the District of Columbia and various other federal and state jurisdictions.
-His pro bono experience spans wrongful conviction, civil rights, defamation, immigration, domestic violence, and landlord-tenant matters.
+Ryan also maintains a pro bono practice in the District of Columbia and other federal and state jurisdictions.
+His pro bono experience spans intellectual property, wrongful conviction, civil rights, defamation, immigration, domestic violence, and landlord-tenant matters.
 In one notable case, Ryan was part of a small team that obtained a gubernatorial pardon for a client who spent 32 years wrongfully incarcerated.

-- Represents a global semiconductor wafer manufacturer and its employees in an international arbitration, and a series of federal lawsuits in the Southern District of New York and the Second Circuit, and a PTAB derivation proceeding, all involving allegations of trade secret misappropriation and breach of contract in connection with a patent.
+- Represented a global semiconductor wafer manufacturer and its employees in an international arbitration, a series of federal lawsuits in the Southern District of New York and the Second Circuit, and a PTAB derivation proceeding, all involving allegations of trade secret misappropriation and breach of contract in connection with a patent.
 Following a two-week trial, the arbitration tribunal rejected all claims against the manufacturer and its employees, and the federal lawsuits and derivation proceeding were later dismissed.

 - Represented a multinational electronics company in a series of appeals and cross-appeals to the Federal Circuit from decisions of the Eastern District of Texas and PTAB relating to patents directed to image sensors and digital cameras.
 The Federal Circuit vacated a multi-million-dollar judgment against the client.

-- Represented a multinational pharmaceutical company in a false advertising dispute against a competitor in the District of New Jersey, regarding the competitor’s misleading advertising about insurance coverage for the parties’ respective prescription drug products.
+- Represented a multinational pharmaceutical company in a Lanham Act dispute against a competitor in the District of New Jersey, regarding the competitor’s misleading advertising about insurance coverage for the parties’ respective prescription drug products.
 The litigation settled favorably prior to trial.